MMerzoug/Employee-Database/README.md

 Inquirer
 MySQL

-## Screenshots
+## Preview Video

+<iframe src="https://drive.google.com/file/d/1BM8IIpLaW31Fe62xog5jK-Im3TF6nPAn/preview" width="640" height="480"></iframe>

 ## Contact

 If you have any questions, feel free to reach out to me!

-Github: moniquemerzoug
+Github: MMerzoug
-Email: monique.merzoug@example.com
+Email: monique.merzoug@icloud.com

 ## License

 This project is licensed under the terms of the MIT license.

 © 2023 Monique Merzoug.
 All Rights Reserved.